Each person is different. There is no diet that works for everyone.

 No Appetite?
 No Health.

-A higher appetite is a good thing.
-Ideally, we eat to satiety and then we digest the meal and find ourselves hungry again in time for the next meal.
+In good health, we eat to satiety and stop.
+The meal is digested and we become hungry again in time for the next meal.
 That’s a sign of a functioning metabolism and digestive system.

 I actually wasn’t hungry for many years.
+Zero appetite, ever.

 It wasn’t until I fixed my circadian rhythm and ate on a schedule that real, raw animal hunger seemed to kick back in.
-Even these days, a late breakfast can disrupt hunger all day.
+Even these days, a late breakfast can suppress hunger all day.

 The Circadian Rhythm And Meal Timing